bardisafa/EOAL/README.md

 ### CIFAR-100

-For the CIFAR-100 experiment with mismatch ratio of 20%, run:
+For the CIFAR-100 experiment with a mismatch ratio of 20%, run:

 ```
 python main.py --query-strategy eoal --init-percent 8 --known-class 20 --query-batch 1500 --seed 1 --model resnet18 --dataset cifar100 --max-query 11 --max-epoch 300 --stepsize 60 --diversity 1 --gpu 0
 ```

+Here is a description of some important arguments:
+1. --query-strategy: # Active sampling method.
+Supports random and eoal.
+2. --init-percent: # Initial labeled data percentantage.
+Use 1 for cifar10 and 8 for cifar100 and tiny-imagenet.
+3. --known-class: # Mismatch ratio.
+For 20%, 30%, 40%, use 2,3,4 and 20,30,40 for cifar10 and cifar100, respectively.
+4. --query-batch: # Annotation budget.
+Use 1500 for all experiments
+5. --max-query: # Number of AL cycles.
+Use 11 for 10 AL cycles (the first round shows the performance on the initial labeled data).
+6. --diversity: # Whether to use diversity sampling.
+The default value is 1.
 ## Reference

 If you find this codebase useful in your research, please consider citing our paper: